Aetf/Aetf.github.io/blog/gsoc-kdevelop-lldb-status.md

 Some of these bugs already have patch available, so be sure to check out their bugzilla page.

 - [Bug 25000][] - lldb-mi does not receive broadcasted notification from Core/Process about process stopped if StopAtEntry was requested ("process launch -s" OR "-exec-run --start")
-- [Bug 28026][] - LLDB-MI doesn't properly output CLI command response using console-stream-output stream
+- (Patch available) [Bug 28026][] - LLDB-MI doesn't properly output CLI command response using console-stream-output stream
 - [Bug 28621][] - lldb-mi can't get variables of a frame (-stack-list-* MI-commands) if the thread didn't cause the stop event
 - [Bug 28698][] - [lldb-mi] -break-insert with -f (pending flag) requires additional parameter
 - [Bug 28702][] - LLDB-MI: pending break point set with command break-insert -f doesn't get resolved
 - [Bug 28703][] - LLDB-MI: break-insert command flag -d (disabled) has no effect when combined with -f (pending)
-- [Bug 28718][] - LLDB-MI: disassembly-flavor not supported by gdb-set and gdb-show
+- (Patch available) [Bug 28718][] - LLDB-MI: disassembly-flavor not supported by gdb-set and gdb-show
 - [Bug 28857][] - LLDB-MI: break-enable doesn't enable specified breakpoints
 - [Bug 28858][] - LLDB-MI: no notification about process stopped if attaching to a process
 - [Bug 28859][] - LLDB-MI: data-disassemble command doesn't accept "$pc" as start and end address parameter
 - [Bug 28860][] - LLDB-MI: no breakpoint-modified notification when a breakpoint is hit
+- (Patch available) [Bug 30265][] -  LLDB-MI: environment-cd doesn't change working directory for inferior

 [Bug 25000]: https://llvm.org/bugs/show_bug.cgi?id=25000 "lldb-mi does not receive broadcasted notification from Core/Process about process stopped if StopAtEntry was requested ("process launch -s" OR "-exec-run --start")"
 [Bug 28026]: https://llvm.org/bugs/show_bug.cgi?id=28026 "LLDB-MI doesn't properly output CLI command response using console-stream-output stream"